 - Adding sweetener is your preference.
 It tastes good even without that.

-- For toddlers, u can add a pinch of salt.
+- For toddlers, you can add a pinch of salt.
 It tastes yum.

 - Always check with your pediatrician before introducing any new food.

 - Offer this porridge plain when you start.
-Try to avoid jaggery/ palm sugar/ palm jaggery or any kind of sweetener at least till one year, Add very little amount than mentioned or prefer sweet tasting fruits/vegetables like apple, banana, carrot etc or dry fruits like dates or raisins.
+Try to avoid jaggery/ palm sugar/ palm jaggery or any sweetener at least till one year, Add minimal amount than mentioned or prefer sweet tasting fruits/vegetables like apple, banana, carrot, etc. or dry fruits like dates or raisins.